brumar/sentence_boundary_detection/README.md

 # Sentence Boundary Detection

-This repository **attempts** to detect [sentence boundaries](https://en.wikipedia.org/wiki/Sentence_boundary_disambiguation) (which is an harder problem than it appears at first sight).
+This repository **attempts** to detect [sentence boundaries](https://en.wikipedia.org/wiki/Sentence_boundary_disambiguation) (which is a harder problem than it appears at first sight).
-It also **attempts** to apply its algorithm to segment html (surrouding sentences with `<span class="sentence">[...]</span>`
+It also **attempts** to apply its algorithm to segment html (surrounding sentences with `<span class="sentence">[...]</span>`

 Don't use this repository in production as it's not battle tested yet.
-Some functions seems brittle and error recovery is inexistent.
+Some functions seem brittle and error recovery is absent.
 There are more mature tool out there like [nltk punkt](https://www.nltk.org/api/nltk.tokenize.html).

 It has also only been tested on the english language.

-# Usage
+The HTML feature will respect existing inline tags (e.g `span`, `strong` ...).
+If a sentence partially overlaps with such tags, they will be closed and reopened.
+But this behavior **will mess** with blocking tags such as p, div et...

+In the future :
+- Sentence detection will occur only inside HTML sections that contains not a single blocking tags
+- An opening blocking tag such as `<p>` will be interpreted as linebreak.

 Be warned that there are no setting files.
 If you need a different behavior (set of features, tweaks on the HTML output), you have to edit the source code itself.

+# Usage

 ## Installation

 Use python 3.7 or later.
-Check it with
+Check it with :
 ```
 $ python3 --version
 ```

-Explanation : f-strings are used and there are place where dictionaries are expected to be ordered (which is almost the case for 3.6, but without any warranties).
+Explanation : f-strings are used and there are places where dictionaries are expected to be ordered (which is almost the case for 3.6, but without strong warranties).

 Install the dependencies with your favorite virtualenv manager.
-Unless you have better options, I favor using venv as follow :
+Unless you have better options, I advocate for using using venv as follows:
 ```
 $ python3 -m venv .venv --without-pip
 $ source .venv/bin/activate # or .\venv\Scripts\activate on windows